monsoonmaelstrom/book2/book2.md

 I tamp down on the frustration I feel beginning to push its way to the forefront of my mind.
 I take a breath.
 Hold it.
 Then let it go, as I endeavor to remind myself he’s trying.

-“I can’t,” I say, in what I hope is a neutral tone, as I avoid meeting his eyes.
+“I can’t,” I answer, in what I hope is a neutral tone, as I avoid meeting his eyes.
 “You were both right and wrong when you called me an adrenaline junkie—or maybe right, but with an incomplete understanding.
 I am, but it’s more complex than that.
 I can’t just be more careful, because that involves both caring and *remembering* that I care.
 And a lot of times I don’t.
 I don’t care about my life.
 Davy once told me I don’t have a death wish, but I also don’t *not* have a death wish, and that’s true.
-Before you get the wrong idea,” I say, holding up a hand to stop him from interrupting, “I’m *not* suicidal.
+Before you get the wrong idea,” I continue, holding up a hand to stop him from interrupting, “I’m *not* suicidal.
 But that might just be because that would involve a level of interest in my own life that I frankly don’t have.

 “I care about *you* a lot, but if I’m being fully honest, I’m bound to get so bored, or so angry that I forget.”
-I take a deep breath, and force myself to continue.
+I take a deep breath, and force myself to keep going.
 “That I forget our lives are linked and that my death will cause yours, or… Or that I forget I care about you, and I’ll kill us both.

 “I try caring.
 I try *really* hard, but I’m honestly terrible at it.
 I’m going to get you killed.”

 Liam leans against the railing, saying nothing for a few moments.
-I’m not sure if he’s waiting to make sure I’m done, or if he’s gathering his own thoughts.
+I’m not sure if he’s waiting to make sure I’m done, or if he’s gathering his own thoughts, so I try to be patient.

-Finally he simply says, “I’m okay with that, Hazel.”
+Finally, he simply says, “I’m okay with that, Hazel.”

 “That’s it?
 You’re ‘okay’ with it?”

 “Yes.
 I *like* being connected to you.”
-He releases my hand letting his fingers trail along it as he does so before walking back inside.
+He releases my hand, letting his fingers trail along it as he does, before walking back inside.

-I stand on the balcony alone, unsure what to make of any of that until Alex finally comes out.
+I stand on the balcony alone, unsure what to make of any of that until Alex eventually comes out.

 “What was all that about?”

 I shake my head, too confused to answer.

-“I went and talked to mom today,” he says.
+“I went and talked to mom today,” he informs me.

 “Is that where you guys were?”